Golden Heather in flower in the Backlands 30Jun2023

 Jack Pine-Crowberry barrens

-Our JP-Crowberry barrens are restricted to scatterd outcrops along the Atlantic coast from the Aspotogan Peninsula to Canso, the Backlands amongst them.
+Our JP-Crowberry barrens are restricted to scattered outcrops along the Atlantic coast from the Aspotogan Peninsula to Canso, the Backlands amongst them.
 While rare plant associations are not formally recognized or protected in NS*, the conservation value of the JP-Crowberry barrens and their beauty have been recognized by the Nature Conservancy of Canada and by the Nova Scotia Nature Trust in relation to some of their recent land acquisitions in the Backlands and on the Aspotogon Peninsula.

 *The equivalent Pitch Pine – Broom Crowberry Association on coastal rocky outcrops in Maine (the “Pitch Pine / Broom Crowberry Woodland”) is considered Globally Imperilled.